containerman17/experiments/2025-07/01_slimnode/TASK.md

 **Compose**
 The first node has to have ports 9650 and 9651.
 Every other node gets 2 next ports.
 AVAGO_TRACK_SUBNETS is just all subnets of this node ordered by alphabet.
 On any changes in the database you reform the compose file and call docker compose up -d.
 Should contain exactly NODE_COUNT nodes (control this via db).
 Leave the current compose template file with 2 nodes and add there this app (add Dockerfile and zero build npx tsx run) Also add to this initial compose file the tunnel.

+**Container Restart Behavior**
+Since container restarts take several minutes, the registerSubnet endpoint decouples database updates from container restarts:
+- Database is updated immediately for new registrations
+- Container restart happens asynchronously in the background for new registrations
+- Response always includes current node info fetched fresh from the node
+- Response includes `restartPending: true` only for new registrations